change-hi/change-hi.github.io/morea/data-wrangling-2/experience-real-example-cleanup.md

 <details>
   <summary>Solution</summary>

-  To set the index column when we load the data we just have to add the parameter `index_col` and set it to 'botid #'. **Note:** we have removed the `nrows=5` parameter in the code bit below since we no longer need it.
+  To set the index column when we load the data we just have to add the parameter <code>index_col</code> and set it to botid #.
+Note: we have removed the <code>nrows=5</code> parameter in the code bit below since we no longer need it.

   <pre>
   pd.read_csv("./data/hot_dogs_data.csv", na_values=-9, index_col="botid #").drop(columns=[" "], axis=1)